alvaropedroso/LibQuality/README.md

 ## Database
 <img src="diagrams/ER.png" alt="Database Diagram"/>
 To collet all the needed data the database is structured with theese for tables

+## API
+In this project we have the following APIs exposed:

+[GET] /getRepoInfo/:username/:owner/:repoName

+    Get information regarding the chosen repository

+[PUT] /libStatistics/:username/:owner/:repoName

+    Set up the user relationship with the repository to start receiving statistics from this repository

+[DELETE] /libStatistics/:username/:owner/:repoName

+    Destroy the user relationship with the repository to stop receiving statistics from this repository

+[GET] /libStatistics/:username

+    Get all subscribed repositories statistics